 The value of the property, or assets, set apart to each spouse.
 This includes 401K, pensions and other investments.

 Each spouse’s economic circumstances with regard to property, particularly the marital home.
 The court will not force either spouse to move out immediately when he/she lacks the means to do so.
 This includes the desirability of awarding the right to live in the family home to the spouse with whom the couple’s children will reside most of the time.

 Any increases or reductions in the value of the separate property of the either spouse during the course of the marriage

 Work with a Reputable Colorado Springs Marital Property Law Professional

 If your divorce will occur in the Colorado Springs area, call (719) 577-9292 and speak directly the Marrison Family Law Firm today, the leader in marital property law in Colorado Springs.
-We will answer your marital property division questions and help you determine your best course of action.
+We will answer your property division questions and help you determine your best course of action.
 There is absolutely no obligation and your consultation will be 100% confidential, so there's no risk.

 Divorce is painful enough.
-While it is very important to get it right, spending several months dealing with marital property division can be extremely tedious, especially if you are doing it alone.
+While it is very important to get it right, spending several months dealing with a property division can be extremely tedious, especially if you are doing it alone.
 Before embarking on this endeavor, please contact us.
-We can outline all of your options and help you determine a marital property plan that will work for everyone.
+We can outline all of your options and help you determine a plan that will work for everyone.